 Other Rabbit Jobs

 Rabbits can also be raised purely to breed and sell their offspring.
-These young rabbits can be sold directly to other farmers, consumers or pet stores.
+These youngsters can be sold directly to other farmers, consumers or pet stores.
 Breeders may also raise rabbits purely for showing purposes or to supply animals for educational purposes, such as 4-H or FFA.

 Before You Get Rabbits